GuidodiPasquo/AeroVECTOR/README.md

 With the *Add Point* button, one adds the point written in the entry.
 The *Delete Point* button deletes the point currently selected in the combobox.
 To modify a point, one has to select the desired point in the combobox, click the *Select Point* button, write the new coordinates in the entry, and at last, click the *Modify Point* button.

 #### Fins
-To draw the fins, one must insert the position and chord of the root and tip, separated by comma.
-The wingspan is measured from the root to the tip.
-**All dimensions are in meters.**
+To draw the fins, the procedure is similar.
+One must fill the entries with their respective points as:
+**coordinate from the nose cone tip, *radius* to that point**.
+The order is the following:
 ![](/Images/Readme/Screenshot_8.png)

-**Only trapezoidal fins are modelled**.
+**Only trapezoidal fins are modelled**, therefore, ensure that the root and tip chords are parallel.

 After the points are written in the entries, one can either update the stabilization or control fin.
 Clicking the *Load "" Fins* button will fill the entries with the current data of the fin.
 The button *Reset Fin* sets the fin entries to a zero-area fin.